MKT1005 : Academic Skills

 Teaching Rationale And Relationship

-Relevant theory will be introduced during the lectures and a range of skills will be practiced and developed through individual and group activities.
-Further depth of skill development will be achieved through small group teaching activities i.e. skills practice seminars and IT workshops involving individual and group work/team challenges and tasks.
+Relevant theory will be introduced during the lectures and a range of skills will be practiced through individual and group activities.
+Further depth of skills will be achieved through small group teaching activities i.e. skills practice seminars and IT workshops involving individual and group work/team challenges and tasks.

 The format of resits will be determined by the Board of Examiners